Occupational Health & Safety Specialists

 - Conduct training on a variety of topics such as emergency preparedness

-A mid-range salary for an Occupational Health & Safety Specialist is around $75,000 per year with the potential to exceed $100,000 per year
+A mid-range salary for an Occupational Health & Safety Specialist is around $75,000 per year with the potential to earn $100,000 per year

 While most Occupational Health & Safety work in Oil & Gas, opportunities are also available in Consulting and Construction.